 6. Avoid using heading tags for font size

-The perfect <h1> tag has between 20 and 70 characters.
-The reason being that search engines tend to truncate longer titles which can lead people to skip over your page if they aren’t sure what it’s about.
+The perfect <h1> tag is between 30 and 60 characters.
+The reason is that search engines tend to truncate longer titles, which can lead people to skip over your page in the search results if its purpose isn’t immediately clear.

 Boost Your Visibility With a Solid Strategy

 If you’re trying to rank on the first page, building a heading tag structure for your content is an absolute must.
-This applies to service pages too — not just blog content!
 If you need help aligning your content with SEO best practices, reach out to one of our experts.
 We love what we do and we’re ready to help!